Last updated: May 5, 2026

 Can someone with dementia join?

 Possibly.
-The key questions are whether the person meets the level-of-care test and can live safely in the community with PACE help at the time of enrollment.
+The key questions are whether the person meets the state level-of-care test and can live safely in the community with PACE help at the time of enrollment.

 Can a participant leave PACE?